samschott/maestral/README.md

 provide a client for platforms and file systems that are not directly supported by Dropbox.
 Meastral uses the Python SDK for the Dropbox API v2.

+Currently, Maestral does not support Dropbox Paper, the management of shared folder / file settings or the management of Dropbox teams.
+If you need any of this functionality, you must use the Dropbox website.

 ## Installation

 Download and install the Python package by running